Christmas

 Hanukkah Advent Calendars for Kids to Make

-And of course, it’s fun to count down the days of Hanukkah, so here’s some Hanukkah advent-type calendars.
+And of course, it’s fun to count down the days of Hanukkah!

 There were seven branches on the menorah in the Holy Temple.